 Bianca is a partner with FCB Workplace Law and was in charge of setting up FCB Group’s Brisbane office.
 Bianca has been providing clients with industrial relations and employment law advice for over 15 years.
 Bianca is an Accredited Specialist in workplace relations law and was placed as a finalist in the 2018 Lawyers Weekly Women in Law Awards for Mentor of the Year.

-Bill is the President of Queensland Law Society and a criminal law Director of Potts Lawyers.
+Bill is the Immediate Past President of Queensland Law Society and a criminal law Director of Potts Lawyers.

 Bill is a Queensland Law Society Senior Counsellor who provides confidential guidance on professional and ethical problems.
 He previously served as president of the Society in 2016 and is currently a Director of the Law Council of Australia.
 Through these roles, as a leader of the profession, he has worked to support the rule of law in a time of significant change and has advocated for better resourcing of the courts to improve efficiencies in the management of matters.

 Bill is passionate about promoting Queensland Law Society as a dynamic and respected membership organisation.
-As a member and leader of Council, he has achieved successes in advocacy, reductions in insurance premiums and invigorated our engagement with government.
+He has achieved successes in advocacy, reductions in insurance premiums and invigorated our engagement with government.